jtoppins/lua-libs/README.md

-# LUA Library
+---
+layout: default
+title: Home
+permalink: /
+---

+# DCS Extensions (DCSex)

-A set of LUA primitives.
+A set of LUA classes and functions that extend the DCS mission scripting environment so richer missions can be created.

 ## Contribution Guide